primus/primus/README.md

 #### primus.write(message)

-Once you've created your primus instance you're ready to go.
+Once you've created your Primus instance you're ready to go.
 When you want to write data to your server you can just call the `.write` method:

 ```js